 The study of the antianemic effects of the aqueous extract of Petroselinum crispum leaves on hematological parameters in Wistar rats showed that before the administration of phenylhydrazine, the values of hematological parameters in Wistar rats were for the number of red blood cells, hemoglobin levels, hematocrit, MCV, TCMH and CCMH within the reference values described by Descat (2002).
 Phenylhydrazine has been recognized as having the ability to induce hemolytic anemia in rats.
 When administered intraperitoneally or orally, it decreases the concentrations of blood parameters such as hemoglobin, red blood cells and hematocrit (Benomar, 2018).
 Thus, in this experiment, oral administration of phenylhydrazine caused, on the one hand, a significant decrease in Hb concentration, red blood cell count, hematocrit level, and MCHC, and on the other hand, a significant increase in MCV and MCHC compared to non-anemic controls.
 These results confirm the induction of hemolytic anemia in rats.
 These results are similar to those of Atto and al. (2023) and Sédagbandé and al. (2021).

 Treatment of anemic rats with the aqueous extract of Petroselinum crispum leaves (EAPc) resulted in a significant increase in mean red blood cell, hemoglobin, and hematocrit values, returning to normal values.
-The effect of EAPc is comparable to that of Ranferon, an antianemic drug used throughout treatment.
-Such a result was obtained with the aqueous extracts of Allium eriophyllum Boiss, Solanum torvum fruit and the ethanolic extract of Justicia carnea Vahl respectively by Zangeneh and al. (2019) and Gnangoran and al. (2020).
+The effect of EAPc is comparable to that of Ranferon®, an antianemic drug used throughout treatment.
+Such a result was obtained with the aqueous extracts of Allium eriophyllum Boiss, Solanum torvum fruits and the ethanolic extract of Justicia carnea Vahl respectively by Zangeneh and al. (2019), Gnangoran and al. (2020).
 According to the studies of Sarwar and al. (2016), the Petroselinum crispum plant is rich in iron, vitamins B9 and C; which would justify a rapid return to normal of these parameters consequently the correction of anemia.
 Iron is indeed an essential constituent of hemoglobin, it enters into the constitution of the liver and participates in erythropoiesis (HAS, 2011).
 The increase in MCV and TCMH, after phenylhydrazine administration, as well as the decrease in MCHC, reflect a release of red blood cells less saturated with hemoglobin (hypochromia) and indicate macrocytic anemia (Rossant-Lumbrosso and Rossant, 2017).
-These different variations were corrected in the groups of anemic rats treated with EAPc and Ranferon.
+These different variations were corrected in the groups of anemic rats treated with EAPc and Ranferon®.
 These results corroborate those obtained by Ogwumike and al. (2002) in Nigeria who used an aqueous extract of Sorghum bicolor leaves.
 The effect of EAPc on phenylhydrazine-induced anemia could be due to the phytochemical constituents contained in this extract and the presence of minerals and vitamins.
 These constituents (saponins, flavonoids and alkaloids) are well-known hematopoietic factors that have a direct influence on blood production in the bone marrow (Sembulingam and Sembulingam, 2010).
 Similarly, flavonoids have been shown to be able to directly stimulate hematopoiesis and probably via erythropoietin (Zhang and al., 2017).

 4. Conclusion

-Administration of phenylhydrazine by peritoneal injection caused rapid lysis of red blood cells in rats.
+Administration of 2,4-dinitrophenylhydrazine by peritoneal injection caused rapid lysis of red blood cells in rats.
 This resulted in hemolytic anemia.
 The aqueous extract of the leaves of Petroselinum crispum administered by gavage led to a change in hematological paramanders.
 This change allowed us to say that this extract has anti-anemic effects.
 The action of EAPc is in the same direction as the reference drug Ranferon ®.
-This action of EAPC on induced anemia would be linked to its vitamin, mineral and chemical composition that the leaves of Petroselinum would possess Crispum .
+This action of EAPC on induced anemia would be linked to its vitamin, mineral and chemical composition that the leaves of Petroselinum crispum would possess .
 This plant therefore has anti-anemic activity in accordance with the effectiveness recognized in traditional medicine.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)